Maps4HTML/web-map-doc/docs/elements/extent.md

 | Event name    | Description                                             |
 |--------------	|--------------------------------------------------------	|
 | extentload    | Fires when a layer's extent is loaded and parsed.
 The intent is that this event is analagous to the [media element loadedmetadata event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/loadedmetadata_event), but for map layers.              |

+## Examples

+### Multiple Extent

+The following example shows multiple `<map-extent>` elements in a layer.
+The different elements can be selected from the three dots menu of the Basemap layer.

+<iframe src="../../../demo/multiple-extent-demo/" title="MapML Demo" height="410" width="100%" scrolling="no" frameBorder="0"></iframe>